UNIQUE CULTURAL HERITAGE OF PREHISTORIC SRI LANKA

 Meanwhile, the late Sri Lankan archaeologist and prehistorian Dr. Siran Upendra Deraniyagala (1942-2021), a former Director-General of Archaeology, found evidence of the art of writing 200-250 years prior to the arrival of Arahat Mahinda with Buddhism.
 He came to this conclusion after conducting excavations at Salgahawatta in Anuradhapura in Sri Lanka’s North-Central Province.
 Commenting on the literacy of prehistoric dwellers of Sri Lanka, Somadeva says that letters identical to Brahmi script of ancient India were discovered as well on some of the artifacts at Ibbankatuwa.

-The late Prof. Senarath Paranavithana (1896-1972), the renowned Sri Lankan archaeologist and epigraphist and a former Commissioner of Archaeology, who had examined the inscriptions on the clay pots found at this site said that they are similar to the inscriptions on the clay pots from the ancient Mohendajaro-Harappa civilization (2,500 B C) that flourished in the Indus Valley in present-day Pakistan.
+The late Prof. Senarath Paranavithana (1896-1972), the renowned Sri Lankan archaeologist and epigraphist and a former Commissioner of Archaeology, who had examined the inscriptions on the clay pots found at this site said that they are similar to the inscriptions on the clay pots from the ancient Mohendojaro-Harappa civilization (2,500 B C) that flourished in the Indus Valley in present-day Pakistan.

 Dr. Thusitha Wagalawatta is another archaeologist who has undertaken excavations at ancient burial sites in the island.
 He told Namo that 50-60 tombs have been identified around Dambulla in 5 locations.
 Wagalawatta, a research officer attached to the Department of Archaeology in Sri Lanka, said that in the Lower Yan Oya region 28 locations were discovered, 2 of them being megalithic tombs.
 In a 2000 ha area in this region he has excavated an arrowhead, parts of bones, beads, stone tools, and even a plough.
 The 142 km long Yan Oya is the fifth longest river in Sri Lanka that has its source at Ritigala mountain in central Sri Lanka and flows into the Indian Ocean at Pulmodai in the Eastern Province.
 “The discovery of an arrowhead is ample proof of the mastery of iron melting technique by the early Iron Age people of Sri Lanka, dating back to 900 B C well before the arrival of Prince Vijaya”, he affirmed.
-Prince Vijaya is a 6th century B. C. legendary king who came to Sri Lanka from Sinhapura, the capital of the king Sinhabahu, his father, in either eastern or northwestern India.
+Prince Vijaya is a 6th century B C legendary king who came to Sri Lanka from Sinhapura, the capital of the king Sinhabahu, his father, in either eastern or northwestern India.
 According to Mahavamsa, a historical chronicle of Sri Lanka in Pali language, Prince Vijaya was sent into exile by the king with 700 followers as a punishment for his misdeeds and after his landing, founded the race of the Sinhalese, the majority community of present-day Sri Lanka.

 Wagalawattta told Namo that the discovery of a plough dating back to 450 B C bears testimony to a ‘semi-agricultural society’ that was in existence in such a remote past.
 The archaeologist also added that presumably the trade relations with other countries by exporting and importing goods and commodities were also thriving during this era.***